Electronic-Mango/reddit-python-api/README.md

 Full list of Python requirements is in `requirements.txt` file.

 No additional API wrapper was used (like [PRAW](https://github.com/praw-dev/praw)), Reddit API is accessed directly.
-It should be much faster when accessing a list of submissions.
+It should be much faster when accessing a list of articles.

 No data is stored.
 **Reddit is accessed in `read-only` mode.**

-Currently, this API allows access to submissions in either subreddits or from users.
+Currently, this API allows access to articles in either subreddits or from users.
 It doesn't access comments.